-- Retail: Being one of the early adopters of AI solutions, it provides applications such as developing user experience by personalized suggestions, image-based product search and preference-based browsing.
+- Retail: Being one of the early adopters of AI solutions, it provides applications such as developing user experience by personalized suggestions, image-based product searches, and preference-based browsing.
 Other uses include customer demand anticipation, improved inventory management, and efficient delivery management.

 - Manufacturing: It can enable ‘Factory of the Future’ through flexible and adaptable technical systems to facilitate various processes and machinery to respond to unfamiliar or unexpected situations by making smart decisions.
-Impact areas include · engineering, supply chain management, production, maintenance, quality assurance, and in-plant logistics and warehousing.
+Impact areas include engineering, supply chain management, production, maintenance, quality assurance, and in-plant logistics and warehousing.

 - Smart Cities: Incorporation of applied AI in developing cities could also help in meeting the demands of a rapidly growing population and providing them with enhanced quality of life.
-Traffic control for reducing congestion enhanced security by providing improved crowd management are some of the potential uses of AI system.
+Traffic control for reducing congestion enhanced security by providing improved crowd management are some of the potential uses of AI systems.

-- Education and Skilling: AI plays a major role in the Indian education sector by providing solution for quality and access issues including augmentation and enhancement of the learning experience through personalized learning, automating and expediting administrative tasks, and predicting the need for student intervention to reduce dropouts or recommend vocational training.
+- Education and Skilling: AI plays a major role in the Indian education sector by providing solutions for quality and access issues including augmentation and enhancement of the learning experience through personalized learning, automating and expediting administrative tasks, and predicting the need for student intervention to reduce dropouts or recommend vocational training.

-Aspirants can refer to the UPSC Mains Syllabus at the linked article.
+Aspirants can refer to the UPSC Mains Syllabus in the linked article.